 I love Theme Parks.
-They are like a favorite kitschy, big haired, loud relative that everyone loves because they’re so entertaining.
+They are like a favorite kitschy, big-haired, loud relative that everyone loves because they’re so entertaining.
 Theme Parks exist to give us all a good time (and yes of course, to make a good buck while they’re at it) and they do it very well.
 So it was with this happy-go-lucky attitude that we experienced Silverwood Theme Park in Idaho.

 If you’re visiting northern Idaho with your family, you have to go to Silverwood.
-A short drive north of Coeur D’Alene along highway 95, it’s the inland Northwest’s largest theme park, and home to the Boulder Beach Water Park which is a wet and wonderful oasis during the hot, hot, hot Idaho Summer!
+A short drive north of Coeur D’Alene along highway 95, it’s the Inland Northwest’s largest theme park, and home to the Boulder Beach Water Park which is a wet and wonderful oasis during the hot, hot, hot Idaho Summer!

-The cabana rental was a wonderful option for our group.
+The cabana rental was a fantastic option for our group.
 With small children, it was a great place to leave all our gear, take some quiet time when needed, and have snacks on demand.
 Pleasantly surprised by the prices on their menu we had a nice lunch under the shade of the cabana.

 $45.99 admission for adults, $22.99 for kids gets you access to both parks for the day (when they are both open).
 Multi-day passes are available at a discount, and if you buy your tickets online you will also save even more!
 Be sure to check out Silverwood; it’s loads of fun!